-There are many different recipes for Chicken and Wild Rice Salad on food blogs on the Internet and I think most cookbooks include recipes for this popular salad as well.
-However, I don’t think you will be able to find this delicious combination of ingredients anywhere else, and I do hope you will give it a try.
+There are many different recipes for Chicken and Wild Rice Salad on food blogs on the Internet, and I think most cookbooks include recipes for this popular salad as well.
+However, I don’t think you will be able to find a more delicious combination of ingredients anywhere else, and I do hope you will give it a try.

-Kathleen, a friend of mine from Thomasville, brought me this delicious salad several years ago and I could never get it out of my mind.
-I searched and searched for a recipe with the same ingredients but never could find one, so I finally called Kathleen and she was happy to share it.
-To this day, I still have the recipe written on the back of an old envelope and it makes me think of her whenever I see it.
+Kathleen, a friend of mine from Thomasville, Georgia brought me this delicious homemade chicken salad several years ago.
+It was the best chicken salad or wild rice salad I had ever tasted, and I couldn’t stop thinking about it.
+I searched and searched for a chicken or wild rice salad recipe with the same ingredients but never could find one, so I finally called Kathleen, and she was happy to share it.
+To this day, I still have the recipe written on the back of an old envelope, and it makes me think of her whenever I see it.

-This nutritious salad is loaded with vitamins and is just as healthy as it is delicious!
-Kathleen tells the story that she likes it so much, that one time when she went on a diet, she ate it for lunch and dinner every day for a week and ended up losing 5 pounds….
+This nutritious wild rice salad is loaded with vitamins and is as healthy as it is delicious!
+Kathleen tells the story that she likes it so much, that one time when she went on a diet, she ate it for lunch and dinner every day for a week and ended up losing 5 pounds…

-To cook the wild rice, bring 2 cups of water to a boil over high heat.
-When the water is boiling, add 1/4 tsp of salt and 2/3 cup of wild rice.
-Lower the heat, and cover and simmer for 45-50 minutes, or until the rice has absorbed most of the water and is done.
+To cook the wild rice, bring water to a boil over high heat.
+When the water is boiling, add 1/4 tsp of salt and wild rice.
+Lower the heat, and cover and simmer for 45-50 minutes, or until the rice has absorbed most of the water and is cooked.
 Pour into a colander to drain.
 Let cool.

-In a mason jar, mix 3 Tbsp olive oil, 3 Tbsp of balsamic vinegar and kosher salt and pepper to taste.
-Shake well and pour it on the salad.
+In a mason jar, mix olive oil, balsamic vinegar and kosher salt and pepper to taste.
+Shake well and pour it over the salad.
 Mix well.
 Cover and refrigerate until you are ready to serve it.

 Chicken and Wild Rice Salad can be served warm or cold.
-I usually serve it on lettuce leaves along with some cheese biscuits.
-(If you live in Tallahassee, Tomato Land has some delicious Cheese and Herb frozen biscuits that pair wonderfully with this dish.)
+I usually serve it on lettuce leaves along with my Easy Southern Cheddar Cheese Biscuits.

-**I would like to thank my friend Lolita Brawner for coming over and using her camera to take pictures of this salad for my blog.
-Lolita is an experienced photographer and she helped me style the food and gave me some tips for better food pictures.
-Thanks again Lolita!
+I would like to thank my friend Lolita Brawner for taking pictures of this salad for my blog.
+Lolita is an experienced photographer, and she helped me style the food and gave me some tips for better food photos.
+Thanks again, Lolita!